Epwebs

 Availability, pricing, and regional limitations

 Edge Secure Network availability depends on region and account settings.
 Some regions require a Microsoft account sign-in to activate, while others may offer it as a free feature with Edge.
 The exact terms, data handling policies, and server exit options can differ by region, so if you don’t see it, update Edge, check regional support pages, or wait for updates.
-Is vpn available in china and how to access a VPN in China legally and safely in 2026

 In contrast, traditional VPNs operate on a subscription model monthly or yearly with varying server counts, privacy features, and speeds.
 If you want broad device coverage and more control, a paid VPN is the more robust path.
 The NordVPN deal linked in the introduction is one example of a long-term discount that helps you access a wider server network and additional features beyond Edge’s built-in option.